denis-beurive/go-notes/doc/json.md

 ## Serialization

-We serialize a "structure" into "_serialized output text_".
+We serialize a "structure" into a "_serialized output text_".

 ### Using "nul"